Licensed Clinical Social Worker, LCSW

 Specialties & expertise

 Cathay draws from a number of evidence-based treatment approaches including Dialectical Behavioral Therapy (DBT), mindfulness practices, and supportive therapy.
 Her approach to addiction is rooted in Motivational Interviewing, understanding each client's unique background and perspective in order to set realistic, attainable goals.
-She takes care in genuinely listening to her clients and providing empathetic, honest feedback as well as sustainable solutions.
+She takes care in genuinely listening to her clients and providing empathetic, honest feedback and sustainable solutions.
+Cathay offers individual and group therapy at her office located in Union Square, accessible by the Union Square metro stop.

 Addictions – Coping with emotional discomfort and suffering; reducing or abstaining from unwanted behaviors such as unhealthy gambling or shopping